 In this way, training courses are given annually to those of the staff who are involved in the preparation and reviewing of financial information.
-Specifically, external training has been given on the following subjects: Financial modelling, international accounting standards, fiscal accounting, custom code, international treasury management, general accounting, analysis of contingent liabilities, certified internal auditor training, auditing global anti-corruption policies, cybersecurity and process analysis.
-During the year, internal training has been given related to "Finances for not financial people".
+Specifically, external training has been given on the following subjects: internal audit of prevention systems in money laundering, Certified Internal audit, advanced accounting, practical accounting, corporate defence, dashboards and reporting, program on certification in internal control (COSO), qclick sense for finance and accounting and workshop of the IT audit universe.

-In order to ensure that the regulatory modifications and updating which are required to guarantee the reliability of financial information are understood and applied, the departments involved in the preparation and supervision of financial information keep themselves permanently informed of any such modification, through the subscription to bulletins and newsletters from external sources, as well as by the attendance to conferences and seminars of specific topics and technical updates, such as: tax and accounting innovations, new external audit report model, national meeting on risks management, challenges of Audit Committees in 2017 related to the new Technical Guideline issued by the CNMV.
+In order to ensure that the regulatory modifications and updating which are required to guarantee the reliability of financial information are understood and applied, the departments involved in the preparation and supervision of financial information keep themselves permanently informed of any such modification, through the subscription to bulletins and newsletters from external sources, as well as by the attendance to conferences and seminars of specific topics and technical updates, such as: tax and accounting innovations, practical application of the robotics to the activities of the control of risks and compliance, national meeting on risks management.

-Furthermore, on-line specific training about global financial fraud has been given to all new employees belonging to the financial, internal control and internal audit departments.
+Furthermore, on-line specific training to all employees about Crime Prevention Risks has been given.

-F.2 Evaluation of risks in financial reporting.
+F.2.
+Evaluation of risks in financial reporting